 - B. Percent Removal.
-The average monthly percent removal of biochemical oxygen demand (BOD5) and total suspended solids (TSS) at Discharge Point No. 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD5 and TSS, by concentration, for effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of the BOD5 and TSS, by concentration, for influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - C. Enterococcus.
-Discharges at Discharge Point No. 001, with compliance measured at Monitoring Location EFF-001 as described in the MRP, shall meet the following enterococcus limitation.
-The geometric mean enterococcus bacteria concentration of all samples in a calendar month shall not exceed 35 most probable number per 100 milliliters (MPN/100 mL). - D. Total Coliform.
-Discharges at Discharge Point No. 001, with compliance measured at Monitoring Location EFF-001 as described in the MRP, shall meet the following total coliform limitation.
-The moving median value for the Most Probable Number (MPN) of total bacteria in five consecutive samples shall not exceed 240 MPN/100 mL in any calendar month.
-Any single sample shall not exceed 10,000 MPN/100 mL. - E. Whole Effluent Acute Toxicity.
-Discharges at Discharge Point No. 001 shall comply with the following limitations, with compliance measured at Monitoring Location EFF-001 as described in the MRP: - 1.
-A 3-sample median value of not less than 90 percent survival; and - 2.
+The average monthly percent removal of BOD5 and TSS at Discharge Point No. 001 shall not be less than 85 percent (i.e., in each calendar month, the arithmetic mean of BOD5 and TSS, by concentration, of effluent samples collected at Monitoring Location EFF-001 as described in the MRP, shall not exceed 15 percent of the arithmetic mean of the BOD5 and TSS, by concentration, of influent samples collected at Monitoring Location INF-001 as described in the MRP at approximately the same times during the same period). - C. Enterococcus.
+At Discharge Point No. 001, the geometric mean enterococcus bacteria concentration of all samples in each calendar month shall not exceed 35 most probable number per 100 milliliters (MPN/100 mL), with compliance measured at Monitoring Location EFF-001 as described in the MRP. - D. Whole Effluent Acute Toxicity.
+Discharges at Discharge Point No. 001 shall meet the following acute toxicity limitations, with compliance measured at Monitoring Location EFF-001 as described in the MRP: - 1.
+An 11-sample median value of not less than 90 percent survival; and - 2.
 A single-sample maximum value of not less than 70 percent survival.